Rapidly Unlocking Actionable Insights in the Fight Against COVID-19

 - Global metabolomic and lipidomic profiling to identify at-risk individuals for COVID infection and stratify populations for potential treatment options

-- Interventional clinical trial to assess effectiveness of hydroxychloroquine as treatment for COVID-19.
+- Interventional clinical trial to assess the effectiveness of hydroxychloroquine as a treatment for COVID-19.
 This same approach can be deployed to understand the effectiveness of all other therapeutics, such as remdesivir

 - Direct comparison of baseline versus infected samples in patients who were subsequently confirmed positive for COVID to discover markers of infection and why individuals display large differences in infection severity

 Contact us today for free study-design consultation with our infectious-disease experts.

 Learn more about how metabolomics provides a comprehensive view for more informed decisions

 Comprehensive metabolomic profiling can simultaneously inform on several biological processes relevant to infection, such as inflammatory and redox markers, energetics, microbiome contribution, and xenobiotic impact.
 These insights can lead to predictive response signatures and therapy strategies.